eggjs/egg-redis/README.md

 ### Customize `ioredis` version

-`egg-redis` using ioredis@3 now, if you want to upgrade your ioredis, you can pass the instance by `config.redis.Redis`:
+`egg-redis` using ioredis@4 now, if you want to use other version of ioredis, you can pass the instance by `config.redis.Redis`:

 ```js
 // config/config.default.js